Sleep Hygiene Routine for Your Mind: 6 Benefits You Can’t Ignore

 Conclusion

-Sleep is a great weapon to store in your self-care and mental health arsenal.
+A strong sleep hygiene routine is a great weapon to store in your self-care and mental health arsenal.
 Sleep hygiene boosts mental health in many ways.

-This can range from helping you stay focused on your daily tasks to speeding up your recovery process.
+This can range from helping you stay focused on your daily tasks to speeding up your body’s recovery process.

 It’s also worth noting how sleep deprivation can hurt us in the long run.